fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

-We create a new object for the note but omit the <i>id</i> property, since it's better to let the server generate ids for our resources!
+We create a new object for the note but omit the <i>id</i> property since it's better to let the server generate ids for our resources!

 The object is sent to the server using the axios <em>post</em> method.
 The registered event handler logs the response that is sent back from the server to the console.